osamayusufhassan/Osama-Yusuf-Hassan-Data-Science-Portfolio/README.md

 •	Built and trained Logistic Regression model to predict whether or not the customers will purchase the newly launched SUV based on features such as age and salary.<br />
 ## [Project 3: Prediction of Student Test Scores based on Hours of Study](https://github.com/osamayusufhassan/Linear-Regression-hours-vs-scores)
 • Problem Statement: Create a model to predict the test scores of a class.<br />
-•	Skills Accomplished: Python, sci-kit learn (Linear Regression, train_test_split), Model Evaluation using metrics (mean absolute error, mean squared error, RMS and R-squared).<br />
+•	Skills Accomplished: Python, sci-kit learn (Linear Regression, train_test_split), Model Evaluation using various metrics (mean absolute error, mean squared error, RMS and R-squared).<br />
 Tools Used: Jupyter Notebook for Python, Microsoft Excel.<br />
 • Trained a Linear Regression model to predict the test scores achieved by students based upon their respective hours of study.<br />
 •	Achieved an R-2 score =0.945 as a measure of goodness of fit of the model.
 <br />
 ## [Project 4: Home Price Estimator](https://github.com/osamayusufhassan/Decision_tree_regressor_price_predictor)
 • Problem Statement: A real estate agent wants to understand the pricing criteria of homes built in a certain locality.
 Create a model to estimate the home prices based upon a number of features as shown in the data set.<br />
-•	Skills Accomplished: Python, sci-kit learn (DecisionTreeRegressor, train_test_split, mean_absolute_error), pandas, numpy, Model Validation using metrics Mean Absolute Error.<br />
+•	Skills Accomplished: Python, sci-kit learn (DecisionTreeRegressor, train_test_split, mean_absolute_error), pandas, numpy, Model Validation using Mean Absolute Error metric.<br />
 •	Tools Used: Jupyter Notebook for Python, Microsoft Excel.<br />
 • Built and trained a model to estimate home prices via Decision Tree Regressor of sci-kit learn library.<br />
 • Performed model validation and handled overfitting vs underfitting to minimize mean absolute error.<br />